FAQ

 Do the participants receive a short guide or a demo of the Threat Hunting platform?

 The platform will be built using free Elasticsearch and Kibana products, so no special instructions are needed.
 It is enough to be able to make search requests in the Kibana interface and analyse the results.
-The Blue Teams will be given access to a virtual machine with the Threat Hunting platform a few days before the exercise.
+The blue teams will be given access to a virtual machine with the Threat Hunting platform a few days before the exercise.
 They can use the test data in the virtual machine to practise interaction with the Kibana interface.

 Will EDR be constantly collecting telemetry from the hosts and sending it to the Threat Hunting platform during the scenario?